conceptintegration/constitution_comparison/README.md

 We apply kernel density estimation (KDE) to observed distributions.
 KDE is a non-parametric method used to estimate the probability density function (PDF) of observed data (Silverman, B.W., 1986).
 Using integration, we determine the area under a PDF $p$ within a similarity score interval $I$ with limits $[a,1.0]$.
 The area $p$ is the probability that a similarity score $x$ is in the interval and is our measure of semantic alignment $A$.

+## Tutorial

+For a complete walkthrough of this tool, check out our [video tutorial](https://www.youtube.com/watch?v=ZUnUrb7oqmI).

 ## System Requirements

 - **Operating Systems**: macOS (Intel or ARM), Linux, or Windows